Miguel Rojas Player Props: Dodgers vs. Orioles

 - The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in MLB.

-- Orioles pitchers combine to rank 17th in baseball in home runs surrendered (108 total, 1.2 per game).
+- Orioles pitchers combine to allow 109 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- Rodriguez will take the mound to start for the Orioles, his first of the season.

 © 2023 Data Skrive.
 All rights reserved.